Ytiktik/labc_tomography/README.md

 This code is part of a final lab project at Tel Aviv University.
 For questions or reuse, please contact the authors.

----

-Would you like me to write a BibTeX citation entry for this GitHub repo as well (for your LaTeX paper)?